JohanPlAr/connect-4/README.md

 - #### Players Area

-  - Shows which players turn is next controlled in the script.js file.
+  - Shows which players turn is next.
+Controlled in the script.js file.
   - Shows the score between the players also controlled in the script.js.

   ![Players Area Section](documentation/players-area.png)